-Reaeration sampling will occur on the schedule described above at 4 sampling stations within wadeable stream sites.
+Reaeration sampling will occur on the schedule described above at 4 sampling stations within wadeable stream sites (Figure 1).
 Ideally, sampling will occur at these sampling locations for the lifetime of the Observatory (core sites) or the duration of the site's affiliation with the NEON project (relocatable sites).
 However, circumstances may arise requiring that sampling within a site be shifted from one particular location to another.
+The exact distance downstream of the injection location for each station is critical for calculating reaeration rates.
+Even if a station does not move to a new location, but the stream channel changes length (i.e. increases or decreases in sinuosity), a new distance from the injection location should be recorded.
 In general, sampling is considered to be compromised when sampling at a location becomes so limited that data quality is significantly reduced.
-If sampling at a given plot becomes compromised, a problem ticket should be submitted by Field Operations to Science.
+If sampling at a given stream becomes compromised, a problem ticket should be submitted by Field Operations to Science.

 There are two main pathways by which sampling can be compromised.
 Sampling locations can become inappropriately suited to answer meaningful biological questions (e.g., a terrestrial sampling plot becomes permanently flooded or a stream moves after a flood and the location is no longer within the stream channel).
-Alternatively, sampling locations may be located in areas that are logistically impossible to sample on a schedule that that is biologically meaningful.
+Alternatively, sampling locations may be located in areas that are logistically impossible to sample on a schedule that is biologically meaningful.

-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J
+Title: AOS Protocol and Procedure: F Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K